Why invest in Spain?

 • rental management fees (real estate agency)

-• 10% of furniture cost (10 years)
+• 10% of the cost of the furniture (10 years)

-The tax percentage
+The taxation percentage

 How much exactly?